sawajtm11/ML-PROJECTS/MOVIE VOTES PREDICTION/README.md

-# ADMISSION PREDICTION
+# MOVIE VOTES PREDICTION
 ### Type : Multivariate

 ### Analysis type : Regression

 ### Description:
-In these project I am using  machine learning to predict the admisson.
+In these project I am using  machine learning to predict the Movie Votes.
 The data set is taken from the kaggle.